Centurix/traffcap/README.md

 This repository is in early stages.
 There are lots of very broken RequestBin like projects out there, hopefully this will remain not-broken.

+This repository should stand-alone wherever you want to host it.
+That way you can send it sensitive data without worrying it'll steal stuff.

 TRAFFCAP
 ========